voanhkha/voanhkha.github.io/_posts/2024-08-29-LLM20Questions.markdown

 <br>

-That's it for a painstaking but wonderful Kaggle simulation competition.
+That's it for a painstaking but wonderful Kaggle simulation competition. <br>

+Here is the link to my public [Kaggle code](https://www.kaggle.com/code/khahuras/offline-policy-questioner-agent), that has the top 5 most votes in the competition, and top 3 most forked!
+Many people used my code as the base solution and improve upon it.
+Note that the finetuning part was done offline, so the code is only about inferencing live on Kaggle mode. <br>

  Thanks for reading and see you in another post!